100+ Interesting Dominican Republic Facts To Know! What is the Dominican Republic Known For?

 As a result of centuries of Spanish presence, Dominican culture is based on the culture of Spain.
 The fusion of European, African, and Taino traditions and customs contributed to the development of the culture today.
 The European inheritances include ancestry, language, traditions, law, the predominant religion and the colonial architectural styles

-Family, music, food and sport are of great importance in the culture and its people.
+Family, music, food, and sport are of great importance in the culture and its people.
+Now let’s learn about some interesting facts about Dominican Republic culture.

-It is the only flag in the world that uses the image of a Bible.
+The Dominican Republic flag is the only flag in the world that uses the image of a Bible

 Adopted on November 6, 1844, the flag of Republica Dominicana is one of the oldest flags in the world having its roots in the Haitian flag of the 19th century.